hamzauys/eksi-imdb-analysis/README.md

 > *Note: Other release windows (e.g., 2016–2019, 2020–2024) were also tested, and results varied.
 The final result is available in the report document .*

+Machine Learning Models
+To explore whether Ekşi Sözlük entry counts can predict IMDb scores, we applied basic machine learning models to each year’s dataset.
+The models used were:

+Linear Regression (assumes a direct linear relationship)

+K-Nearest Neighbors (KNN) Regressor (captures local patterns without assuming linearity)

+Each model was evaluated using Mean Squared Error (MSE) and R² score.
+While results varied across years, KNN performed better in 2016, whereas Linear Regression remained more stable across all years.
+These findings suggest that the relationship between public discussion volume and film ratings can differ significantly depending on the release period.

 ## Visualization
 The scatter plot below visualizes the relationship between Ekşi entry count and IMDb score between **2008-2011** period.
 A trend line from simple linear regression is included to highlight the overall trend.
 ![2008](https://github.com/user-attachments/assets/b88aa180-6177-4d82-b6a9-780d7e79b60d)